-FMI estimated ground level NO2 concentrations over Finland from TROPOMI using methods by Lamsal et al. (2008) and Cooper et al. (2020) based on the GEOS-Chem chemical transport model.
-FMI found that the method by Cooper et al. (2020), which includes a correction for the vertical distribution of NO2 within the boundary layer, overall performs better than the method by Lamsal et al. (2008) with no such correction.

-DLR presented the AlpAirEO project in the framework of ESA's EO4Alps initiative.
+FMI estimated ground level NO2 concentrations over Finland from TROPOMI using methods by Lam et al. (2008) and Cooper et al. (2020) based on the GEOS-Chem chemical transport model.
+FMI found illey ons. obal that the method by Cooper et al. (2020), which includes a correction for the vertical distribution of NO 2 within the boundary layer, overall performs better than the method by Lamsal et al. (2008) with no such correction. ude DLR presented the AlpAirEO project in the framework of ESA's EO4Alps initiative.
 AlpAirEO will provide timely information on the aggregated health risk by air pollution and thermal stress covering the Alpine area.
-Preliminary analyses show that the population weighted health burden for main cities exhibits no clear trend albeit intensifying efforts and control measures by EU and local authorities.

-To realise the full potential on air quality assessment of future constellations of LEO (e.g. Sentinel-5P) and GEO (e.g. Sentinel-4) satellites BIRA-IASB presented the major issues that must be addressed.
-The sub-city scales and the resolution of satellite data must be enhanced and also the non-trivial relation between satellite and surface concentrations need further studies.

-University of Rotterdam combined the high-density air pollution network of the citizen science initiative Hollandse Luchten around Amsterdam with remote-sensing data to form observation clusters of air pollution concentration.
-The team also presented open and freely accessible methods, procedures and data used to develop urban air pollution forecast prototypes.
+Preliminary analyses show that the population weighted health burden for main cities exhibits no ding sion clear trend albeit intensifying efforts and control measures by EU and local authorities. mc To realise the full potential on air quality assessment of future constellations of LEO (e.g. Sentinel-5P) and GEO (e.g. Sentinel-4) satellites BIRA-IASB presented the major issues that must be addressed.
+The sub-city scales and the resolution of satellite data must be enhanced and also the non-trivial relation ning between satellite and surface concentrations need further studies. -5P pre- over University of Rotterdam combined the high-density air pollution network of the citizen science initiative Hollandse Luchten around Amsterdam with remote-sensing data to form observation clusters of air pollution concentration.
+The team also presented open and freely accessible methods, procedures and data used to develop urban air pollution forecast prototypes. nsal d University of Thessaloniki used Sentinel-5P/TROPOMI NO 2 observations in order to estimate updated NOx emissions over four of the largest power plants in NW Greece.
+LOTOS-EUROS chemical model simulations were used in order to find the best matching emissions to the Sentinel-5P/TROPOMI observations

-University of Thessaloniki used Sentinel-5P/TROPOMI NO2 observations in order to estimate updated NO_x emissions over four of the largest power plants in NW Greece.
-LOTOS-EUROS chemical model simulations were used in order to find the best matching emissions to the Sentinel-5P/TROPOMI observations through a data assimilation technique.
-The findings were validated by comparing NO2 surface simulations from both free and assimilated CTM model runs to NO2 in-situ measurements from an air quality station near the largest power plant.
+5. e-Posters/Lightning Talks Sessions Summary & Highlights through a data assimilation technique.
+The findings were validated by comparing NO2 surface simulations pollution and detect new hotspots in South Asia during July 2018 to September 2021 by University of from both free and assimilated CTM model runs to NO2 in-situ measurements from an air quality station Punjab.
+Also, a comparison of spatial distributions of NO2 retrieved from TROPOMI and OMI has been near the largest power plant.